Pests

 Symptoms

-• Sticky honeydew making stems tacky
+• Sticky honeydew residue making stems and nearby leaves feel tacky to the touch

 Causes

-Soft scale establishing on tradescantia stems
+Soft scale establishing on Tradescantia stems

 Dense, unpruned growth sheltering scale from routine inspection